 - An episode of The Angry Beavers does this, as well.
 Rabbits are lagomorphs, not rodents, though Rodentia and Lagomorpha are sister orders in the clade Glires.
 However, in the Elmer Fudd case at least, the mistake is perhaps forgivable.
 Indeed, taxon Lagomorpha was placed within Rodentia until at least early 1900's, making then-Rodentia equivalent to now-Glires, and Fudd was already depicted as a middle-aged man in 1940.

-- In another episode, Darwinius Massilae is presented as a transitional form between apes and humans, when in fact it is a transitional form between monkeys and apes.
-Also, a transitional form between apes and Darwinius is referred to as Homo Farnsworth, but it would be far too primitive to be Homo if it went that far back.
+- In one episode, Darwinius massilae is presented as a transitional form between apes and humans, when in fact it is a lemur-like form that has little to do with humans.
+Also, a transitional form between apes and Darwinius is referred to as Homo farnsworth, but it would be far too primitive to be Homo if it went that far back.

 - Done in-universe in Bender's Game.
 When a character refers to an enormous spider he was riding as a "giant bug", the Professor angrily corrects him by calling it a "giant arachnid".

-- "Moebius Dick" makes a running gag out of Leela calling people out on the "whales are fish" thing
+- "Moebius Dick" makes a running gag out of Leela calling people out on the "whales are fish" thing.
+Though it's a rather arbitrary line to draw insisting that a fourth-dimensional, vacuum-inhaling, fractal-exhaling Space Whale was a mammal/whale, instead of an Animalistic Abomination.

-- Done in-universe in one episode of The Legend of Tarzan where after capturing a magical white gorilla with Healing Hands, the villain goes on an Angry Rant on his mooks because they repeatedly refer to it as a monkey.
+- Done in-universe in one episode of The Legend of Tarzan where after capturing a magical white gorilla with Healing Hands, the villain goes on an rant on his mooks because they repeatedly refer to it as a monkey.

 - Dinosaur Train uses "species" when "genus" would be more appropriate.

-- Subverted and also done in-universe in the Phineas and Ferb episode "The Return of the Rogue Rabbit", where rabbits are identified as lagomorphs and not rodents.
+- Subverted and also done in-universe in the episode "The Return of the Rogue Rabbit", where characters would object to rabbits being called rodents and correct that they are lagomorphs.

 - An early episode "Toy to the World" had a platypus referred to as a marsupial.
 Later episodes corrected this and have platypodes properly identified as monotremes.